MicrosoftDocs/azure-media-services/media-services/latest/stream-set-cdn-profile-rules-how-to.md

 1. Enter a name into the **Streaming endpoint name** field.
 1. Select either the **Standard** or **Premium** radio button for the streaming endpoint type.
 1. Select either the **Yes** or **No** radio button for starting the streaming endpoint after creation.
-1. Under the *Content Delivery Network* section, select *Premium Verizon* from the CDN pricing tier dropdown menu.
+1. Under the *Content Delivery Network* section, select *Premium Verizon* from the **CDN pricing tier** dropdown menu.
 1. Select the **Select existing** radio button to select the CDN profile.
 1. For **CDN Profile name**, the *AzureMediaStreamingPlatformCdnProfile-PremiumVerizon* profile should already be selected.
 1. Add tags if needed.
 1. Select **Create**.
 Once the streaming endpoint has been created, it will show up on the list of streaming endpoints.

-## Enable a Premium Verizon CDN
+## Add conditional rules for a Premium Verizon CDN

 From the streaming endpoint screen:

 1. Select the new streaming endpoint from the list.
 1. In the CDN card, select the **AzureMediaStreamingPlatformCdnProfile-PremiumVerizon** profile.
-The Profile screen will appear.
+The *Profile* screen will appear.
 1. Select **Manage**.
-A CDN origin management page will open in a new tab or window in your browser.
+A *CDN origin management* page will open in a new tab or window in your browser.
 1. From the menu, select **HTTP Large** > **Rules Engine V4.0**.
 1. Select **+ New** to create a new draft.
-1. Enter a name into the Draft Name Required field.
+1. Enter a name into the **Draft Name Required** field.
 1. Select **Continue**.
 The *Rule Builder* screen will appear.
 1. Select **+Rule**. *Rule 1* interface will appear.
 1. Give the rule a description in the **Rule Description** field (optional).